prof3ssorSt3v3/mad9034/docs/deliverables/majorDeliverables/midterm.md

 ## **Task Overview**

-Convert your initial prototype into a refined, interactive digital wireframe.
+Convert your initial prototype into a refined, interactive digital wireframes.
 This refined design will greatly enhance your app's visual clarity and usability.

 ## **Project Scope**